Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 Victorian EV owners have not been subject to any state-level distance-based charge since October 2023, and that remains the position as of 2026.
 The federal government has indicated it is considering a national road user charging framework for EVs as a long-term structural solution, but no such scheme was in force as of early 2026.

-Every battery electric vehicle with a dutiable value under $68,740 qualifies for Victoria’s 0% stamp duty concession.
-Here are some of the most popular eligible models and the approximate saving each buyer receives:
+Every battery electric vehicle qualifies for Victoria’s concessional green passenger car duty rate, which applies at any value.
+Here are some of the most popular models and the approximate duty saving each buyer receives compared with the higher-emission rate:

 For a broader look at the most affordable EVs currently available in Australia, the cheapest electric cars in Australia guide includes running cost comparisons across the major entry-level models.